 Murray got up early and by 7:30 he was on his way to take a taxi for the Monastery.
 Avi was asleep.
 I waited past 8 to go and look for a replacement of the broken tent-pole.
 I found a PVC pipe of the right diameter and had it cut to the right length.
 On the way back to Thetis I bought some fruits and fresh bread.
 There are several good bakeries in Skala.
 I also arranged for a Diesel fuel delivery and topped the tank with 50 L.

 We had lunch under the tent.
-The new pole works but it flexes too much which does not allow the tent to be properly tensioned.
+The new pole worked but it flexed too much which did not allow the tent to be properly tensioned.
 I will have to either get a different pole or find a way to stiffen this one by inserting a narrower pipe or a wooden pole inside the PVC pipe.
 I will deal with this when we get to Samos.

 By the time we had walked back to the dinghy it was getting dark.
 I made pasta with pesto sauce which we ate along with a chilled Sicilian wine in the cockpit under the bright stars with the sound of the bells from the goats and sheep.
 It was a great finale to this the last night of the trip.